c0mmando/Hack-Liberty-Resources/hack-liberty-resources.md

 ## **Cryptocurrency Resources**
 ### **NoKYC Guides**
 - [How to buy non KYC Bitcoin](https://archive.org/details/how-to-use-text-verified-to-buy-non-kyc-bitcoin-at-a-bitcoin-atm) - how to buy non-KYC bitcoin from a Bitcoin ATM
+- [Fiat to Monero using Haveno DEX (Reto)](https://blog.nihilism.network/servers/haveno-client-f2f/index.html) - In this tutorial we're going to cover how to do a Fiat to Monero trade from the brand new (and long awaited!)
+Haveno Decentralised Exchange, using the Face-to-Face (F2F) payment method. **NOTE: I don't recommend face-to-face as a payment option of choice, this is just to try out how a basic trade Haveno DEX works!**
+- [How to buy non KYC Monero using Haveno DEX (Reto)](https://blog.nihilism.network/servers/haveno-client-f2f/index.html) - cash by mail on the Haveno Decentralised Exchange
+- [Haveno DEX dispute resolution](https://blog.nihilism.network/servers/haveno-client-f2f/index.html) - how the Haveno DEX handles FIAT -> XMR trade disputes
 - [How to buy non KYC Monero](https://archive.org/details/how-to-buy-non-kyc-monero) - how to buy non-KYC bitcoin at a Bitcoin ATM and convert to Monero using Bisq
 - [How to buy your first non KYC bitcoin and monero](https://archive.org/details/how-to-buy-your-first-non-kyc-bitcoin-and-monero/) - a presentation by Heady Wook
 - [How to buy non KYC bitcoin with a US Postal Money Order on Bisq](https://archive.org/details/how-to-buy-non-kyc-bitcoin-with-a-us-postal-money-order) - how to buy non-KYC bitcoin using a US Postal Money Order on Bisq